isabelyb/apalabrados/README.md

 3. Install the [Heroku Command Line](https://devcenter.heroku.com/categories/command-line) to perform the App in Heroku.
 4. Made the integration of my GitHub repository [with Heroku](https://devcenter.heroku.com/articles/github-integration).

 My Web App was deployed and I felt so happy for this.
+Apalabrados is my first Web App complet from zero to deploy.

 ![deploy](/assets/deploy.jpg)

-This is my first App complet from zero to deploy.

 Finally I finished to write the README.md file.

 [View **Apalabrados** deployment here](https://apalabrados-isabely.herokuapp.com/)